notesofcliff/delve/src/home/doc/admin/Performance_Tuning.md

 # Performance Tuning

-Optimizing the performance of your Flashlight instance is crucial for ensuring it can handle large volumes of data and provide fast response times.
+Optimizing the performance of your Delve instance is crucial for ensuring it can handle large volumes of data and provide fast response times.
 This section covers various performance tuning techniques, including PRAGMA options for SQLite, database indexing, caching strategies, and general Django performance tips.

 ## PRAGMA Options for SQLite
 SQLite provides several PRAGMA options that can help improve performance.
 These options can be set in the `settings.py` file under the `DATABASES` configuration.